KannonZenetism/zenetism-field-physics/structural-physics/structural-physics-foundations.md

 - **🕳️ Zenon** — *Limit Pole*.
   The structural cutoff.
 Parallels Planck-scale thresholds, singularities, and precausal bounds.

-All motion in Structural Physics occurs *between* these poles — expansion from ⚫, dissipation toward ♾, and collapse at 🕳️.
+All motion in Structural Physics occurs *between* these poles — emanation from ⚫, dispersal toward ♾, and collapse at 🕳️.

 ---